Extended interaction oscillator

 The frequency change which occurs as the beam voltage is raised is referred to as electronic tuning, and is typically 0.2% of the operating frequency measured from half power to cessation of oscillation.
 For larger frequency changes mechanical tuning is used which is obtained by moving one wall of the cavity.
 The moveable wall is, in fact, a piston which can be moved in a tunnel whose cross-section is that of the wall which it replaces.
 The range of mechanical tuning is usually limited by parasitic resonances which occur when the oscillating frequency and the frequency of one of the many other cavity resonances coincide.
-When this happens, serious loss is introduced, often sufficient enough to suppress oscillation completely.
+When this happens, serious loss is introduced, often enough to suppress oscillation completely.
 Typically, a mechanical tuning range of 4% can be obtained but greater ranges have been demonstrated.

 Apart from the resonant cavity, the Extended Interaction Oscillator is very similar to more conventional klystrons.
 An electron gun produces a narrow beam of electrons which is maintained at the required diameter by a magnetic field while it passes through the RF section.
 Thereafter, the beam enters a relatively field-free region where it spreads out and is collected by an appropriately cooled collector.
 Many of these oscillators have electrically isolated anodes and in these cases, the voltage between the cathode and anode determines the tube current which in turn determines the maximum power output.